EverestAPI/CelesteCollabUtils2/DOCUMENTATION.md

 This is useful to make the journal say "Beginner Difficulty" instead of "Beginner Lobby" for example.
 This is optional; if you don't define it, the map name will be displayed instead.

+**To put an image in the last page of a lobby journal**, put it in `Graphics/Atlases/Journal/collabLobbyMaps/CollabName/LobbyName.png`.
+The Spring Collab uses this to display a rough map of the lobby.

 ## Map Metadata

 Collab Utils allow you to set randomized session flags in your map meta.yaml: